vand3rlinden/vand3rlinden.github.io/content/post/handle-your-spf-record.md

 | Total:                               | 3 DNS Lookups                          |

 ## Lastly
-For the future of your SPF record, add IP addresses using the separate include, and carefully decide whether a SaaS application should be sent through a subdomain or a fixed sender address instead of any address from your primary domain.
+For the future of your SPF record, add IP addresses using the separate include, and carefully decide whether a email provider should be sent through a subdomain or a fixed sender address instead of any address from your primary domain.
 In addition, make it a habit to monitor your SPF record frequently and document each sender you list.

 ## Reference
 - [Dmarcian SPF best practices - Unavailable from the Netherlands](https://dmarcian.com/spf-best-practices/)